lolnein/lolnein.com/_posts/2014-01-11-commentsinhindsight.markdown

 keywords: [hindsight]
 ---

-Also you should have payed more attention in school.
+Also you should have paid more attention in school.